An Evolutionary Theory for the Variability Hypothesis: Variability

-That is, $S_P(x)$ is simply the proportion of a population with distribution $P$ that is above the threshold $x$; see Figure~\ref{fig1new} for three examples.
+To that end, for a real Borel probability measure $P$ let $S_P$ denote the complementary cumulative distribution function of $P$, i.e., $S_P:\mathbb{R}\to [0,1]$ is defined by $S_P(x)=P(x,\infty)$ for all $x\in \mathbb{R}$.
+That is, $S_P(x)$ is simply the proportion of a population with distribution $P$ that is above the threshold $x$; see Figure~\ref{newFig2} for three examples.
 For brevity, the term {\em survival function} will be used here; in this context $S_P(x)$ may be thought of as the proportion of a given sex with desirability (by the opposite sex) distribution function $P$ that ``survives" the cut when the opposite sex only accepts individuals with desirability value $x$ or larger.

-{\em N.B.} Of course this severe condition as well as the above formal assumptions about desirability values are clearly not satisfied in most real life scenarios and are simply intended here as a starting point for discussion of the general ideas.
-For example, the acceptability fractions $p_A$ may reflect not only desirability, but also availability or proximity.
-In this simple model it is therefore assumed that the populations are large and mobile so there are always available potential mates of the opposite sex above the threshold desirability cutoff.

-Note that this definition of greater variability does not require finite standard deviations or symmetry of the distributions, although the examples provided below have both.
-Some assumption on two distributions (of the same sex) having comparable average attributes is clearly necessary to be able to draw any useful conclusions in this selectivity context; the assumption of identical medians used here is one natural candidate.
-Similar conclusions may be drawn about weak-inequality versions of this definition and about one-sided variability, and these are left to the interested reader.
-For example, if both the median and upper tails of one distribution are larger than those of another, then that distribution will also prevail if the opposite sex is selective.